thisjt/nwjs-sveltekit-template/README.md

 ## Things to Keep in Mind

-### Functions created in NWJS context must be accompanied by its corresponding browser context function.
+### NWJS Context and Browser Context

+Functions created in NWJS context must be accompanied by its corresponding browser context function.
 For example:

 NWJS Context Function: